Hoax: Obama Tax Audit Did Not Reveal $411M In Stolen Taxpayer Money [Debunked]

 — Business Insider (@businessinsider) March 12, 2017

 The fake article claimed it was fun to witness Mr. Trump’s detractors as they squirmed and speculated over President Trump’s tax returns and business dealings.
 The writer of the fake news report said that if they were in President Trump’s shoes, they would not release his or her tax returns until January 21, 2025.
-At that point, the fake article speaks about “former president Barry Soetoro,” claiming that was the alias of President Barack Obama.
-The fake news report claimed that Mr. Obama was caught with more than $400 million in taxpayer money in offshore accounts in the Cayman Islands, Ireland and Caledonia.
+At that point, the fake article speaks about “former President Barry Soetoro,” claiming that was the alias of President Barack Obama.
+The fake news report claimed that Mr. Obama was caught with more than $400 million in taxpayer money in offshore accounts in the Cayman Islands, Ireland, and Caledonia.
 The fake news report claimed that the payments were made directly from the national treasury as royalty payments for Obamacare.

 “Few people know it, but when the liberal congress of 2010 passed the Obamacare bill without reading it, a percentage of the proceeds was automatically routed to the bill’s author, Barack Obama, to cover ‘expenses and royalties associated with naming the bill.’
 It wasn’t until the Affordable Care Act came out later that Obamacare was officially renamed and the royalties stopped, but not before the Obama family pocketed $411 million.
 Of that, it appears that $400 million was transferred discreetly to accounts offshore to Barry Soetoro, LLC, a legal entity operating out of three foreign countries.
 By transferring his money there, Obama has avoided paying more than $170 million in taxes that could have gone towards funding all of the free stuff he gave to the inner city folks so they’d re-elect him in 2012.”